Tel Rumeida: Deir Al Arba'een

 On the top of Tel Rumeida (Jabal Rumeida) are the ruins of the Deir Al Arba'een complex which contains three distinct edifices, consisting of two ruins and a tomb complex.
 The PEF Survey of Palestine described it as "a modern Arabic work on older foundations".
 The Deir al-Arba'een was, according to Platt, probably built to fulfill two functions, that of a fortress and government building.

 One tomb is known as the Tomb of Jesse and Ruth, and another as the tomb the Tomb of as-Saqawātī.

 Tomb of Jesse and Ruth

 The Jewish settlers of Hebron, carrying on an earlier Hebronite Jewish tradition of reverence for the place, view Deir Al Arba'een as the ancient burial site of two biblical figures: Jesse, father of David, and Ruth the Moabite, David's great-grandmother.
 The tombs ascribed to Jesse and Ruth are visited frequented, especially during Shavuot, by Jews and converts to Judaism who come to pay homage for Ruth.
+Over time, the site has also functioned as a small informal prayer space, reflecting its role in contemporary religious practice alongside its traditional identification.
+Limited maintenance and minor improvements were carried out intermittently, though the site remained relatively undeveloped for much of the late 20th century.
 A Torah scroll placed inside it by settlers has been removed by the IDF, and the site was vandalized in 2007.
 Left-wing archaeological critics view the excavations on the site as pretexts for expanding the settlement—the City of David (Ir David) and Susya are compared—a form of 'annexation in the guise of archaeology'.